Understanding private credit: how it works, benefits and risks

 Senior loans or junior debt — the capital structure

 Before investing in any type of debt, it’s important to understand the capital structure of the company.
-If the borrower goes bankrupt or defaults, the amount and type of debt and equity on its balance sheet will determine who is repaid in what order and proportion.
-A debt default occurs when the borrower fails to pay the interest or principal amount when it comes due.
+If the borrower goes bankrupt or defaults, the type of debt and equity held will determine the repayment order and proportion.

 Senior debt sits at the top of the capital structure, which means senior creditors will be repaid first if the company defaults (followed by junior creditors and shareholders), making it lower risk.
 These loans are usually secured — that is, backed by assets that can be sold to repay creditors if necessary — but their interest rates tend to be lower than those of junior debt.